roman-aguilera/common-instructions/README.md

 pip freeze | grep 'keyword' #List out all packages that have a specified keyword within their name
 ```
+## Other usefull comman-line commands

-## Searching within your current directory
+### Searching within your current directory
-### Searching for a specific term in your directory
+#### Searching for a specific term in your directory

 ```
 grep -r 'YOUR_SEARCH_TERM' .  # search all files (within your current directory and all sub-directories in it) for words that contain 'YOUR_SEARCH_TERM' grep -r 'YOUR_SEARCH_TERM' </path/to/directory>  # search all files (within your </path/to/directory> directory and all sub-directories in it) for words that contain 'YOUR_SEARCH_TERM'
 ```

-### Seaching for a specific file in your current directory
+#### Seaching for a specific file in your current directory

 ```
 find . -name testfile.txt #looks for any files named `testfile.txt` that are contained within your current directory and its sub-directories find </path/to/directory> -name testfile.txt #looks for any files named `testfile.txt` that are contained within </path/to/directory> directory and its sub-directories
 ```

-## Viewing the contents of a file
+### Viewing the contents of a file
 ```
 vim <filename.filetype> # one way
 cat <filename.filetype> #another way
 ```

-## Transferring files between a local and remote machine)
+### Transferring files between a local and remote machine)
 Copying the file "foobar.txt" from a remote host to the local host
 ```
 scp your_username@remotehost.edu:foobar.txt /some/local/directory
 ```

-Copying the file "foobar.txt" from the local host to a remote host
+Example: Copying the file "foobar.txt" from the local host to a remote host
 ```
 scp foobar.txt your_username@remotehost.edu:/some/remote/directory
 ```